hm-lang/core/proposals/intro.md

 instance, `This` -- must be defined with a `;;` before the method name.
 We'll use the notation `SomeInstance;;someMutatingMethod()` to refer to these.
 Methods which keep `This` constant are default, and we can use the notation `SomeInstance::someMethod()` to refer to these non-mutating methods.
+Note that you can use `this` to refer to the current class instance type.

 Class constructors are defined with a `;;reset(Args...)` style function, which also allow you to reset the class instance as long as the variable is mutable.